Samsung/tizen-docs/docs/application/tizen-studio-0/extension-sdk/vmax.md

 ## VMAX Tizen SDK Integration Guide

 VMAX&trade; is the one-stop solution that gives you complete control over your app monetization.
 It is a publisher-centric mediation SSP platform which sources ads from various sources and optimizes to maximize yield rate and fill rate.

-VMAX provides support for Ads in Tizen Native, Unity and Web applications
+VMAX provides supports Ads in Tizen Native, Unity and Web applications.

  - **Native SDK**: It is for the application developers who want to build Tizen Native App, utilizing EFL (Enlightenment Foundation Libraries) for the UI.
 Among the other SDK's available, Native SDK allows building Native feature-rich app.
  - **Unity SDK**: Game developers can utilize this SDK to monetize various in-game ad placements.